Atlanta Nursing Home Abuse Attorney

 The breach of the duty of care may include neglect or abuse by staff, or failure to protect a resident from another resident or a danger that staff knew or should have known about and remedied.

-If you or a loved one are the victim of a nursing home that breached its duty of care, speak to an experienced personal injury lawyer as soon possible.
-The attorneys at Hasner Law take pride in going above and beyond to provide exceptional service and personal attention to our clients.
-Contact Hasner Law today at 678-888-HURT (4878) or online to schedule a free consultation and learn if we may be able to help you.
+If you or a loved one are the victim of a nursing home that breached its duty of care, speak to an experienced personal injury attorney in Atlanta as soon possible.
+The attorneys at Hasner Law PC take pride in going above and beyond to provide exceptional service and personal attention to our clients.
+Contact Hasner Law PC today at 678-888-4878 or online to schedule a free consultation and learn if we may be able to help you.

 While every case is unique and depends on its specific facts, we believe our record demonstrates our firm commitment to work hard for all of our clients to ensure they get the best possible outcomes for their cases.

 Nursing Home Abuse Injuries